bryanflowers28/final-project/README.md

 --------------------------------------------------------------------------------------------------------------------------------
 My program utilizes a graph structure to organize the players chemistry between one another.
 Each players connection (weight) is determined by their position and if they have played for the same franchise.
-Once their chemistry is determined, they are placed into the graph as 2 vertexes with their weight being the chemistry score.
+Once their chemistry is determined, they are placed into the graph as 2 vertices with their weight being the chemistry score.
 All other additional data is stored in 1D or 2D dictionary structures.